 - A dull ache.

-- Redness or warmth of the skin of the scrotum.
+- Redness or warmth of the skin of your scrotum.

 - The testicle (testis) or structures around it may be very tender.